thi-ng/umbrella/packages/transducers-binary/README.md

 ## About

-Binary data related transducers & reducers
+Binary data related transducers & reducers.
+This is a support package for [@thi.ng/transducers](https://github.com/thi-ng/umbrella/tree/develop/packages/transducers).

 Like the transducers and reducers defined in [@thi.ng/transducers](https://github.com/thi-ng/umbrella/tree/develop/packages/transducers),